A Lifeline for Texas Retirees Facing Inflation?

 The Texas Public Employees Association (TPEA) has been at the forefront of advocating for the financial well-being of Texas state employees and retirees.
 Through tireless efforts, TPEA has been instrumental in pushing for legislative changes that ensure fair compensation and benefits for both state employees and retirees.

 During the recent legislative sessions, TPEA members, including volunteers and board members such as Carroll Fuchs, have actively participated in hearings, providing comprehensive testimonies and collaborating with other organizations to highlight the pressing needs of retirees.
-Their advocacy has been pivotal in bringing attention to the importance of bills such as House Bill 500 and its potential impact on the lives of Texas retirees.
+Their advocacy has been pivotal in bringing attention to the importance helping the lives of Texas retirees.
 (See Carroll Fuchs' recent testimony below.)

 The Broader Impact on Texas State Employees and Agencies